Puberty and sex can be tough for any parents to discuss with their

 author of Making Sense of Sex: A Forthright Guide to Puberty, Sex and

-Relationships for People with Asperger's Syndrome
+Relationships for People with Asperger's Syndrome.
+(Jessica Kingsley

 Publishers, 2008) Ms Attwood has been a sexuality educator in Australia